• Skip to primary navigation

 chocolate chip cookie dough in a glass bowl shot from above

-Scoop the dough, one heaping tablespoon at a time, roll into a ball, and arrange on a baking sheet.
-On a large baking sheet you should be able to fit five rows of four.
+4. Scoop the dough one heaping tablespoon at a time, roll it into a ball, and arrange your baking sheet(s) about one inch apart.

 Cookie dough balls on baking sheet covered in parchment paper.